 was the next 'Gentleman Jim Madison' and began doing nights

 at WPGC in 1966.
 He is remembered for using the 'It's him,

 Gentleman Jim' slug line.

-He previously had worked at WSMB in Waldorf, WHMC in Gaithersburg
+He previously had worked at WSMD in Waldorf, WHMC in Gaithersburg

 in Rockville before joining WPGC.
 His airshifts were Mondays,

 Tuesday, Saturdays 6-11PM & Sundays mornings.
 If

 anyone knows of his whereabouts today please e-mail